arungudelli/angularjswiki/content/en/fontawesome/fa-hand-holding-medical.md

-## Hand Holding Medical Icon with Fixed Width
+## fa-hand-holding-medical Icon with Fixed Width

 All the font awesome icons does not have same width.